-However, regardless of the issuer, businesses will want to keep their chargeback ratios low — ideally less than 1% of total transactions.
-A chargeback ratio higher than 1% puts merchants at risk of losing their banking services, higher program fees and a high-risk merchant status.
-Merchants with exceptionally high chargeback ratios may even lose their processing privileges entirely.
+However, regardless of the issuer, businesses will want to keep their chargeback ratios low—ideally less than 1% of total transactions.
+A chargeback ratio higher than 1% puts businesses at risk of losing their banking services, of higher program fees and of a high-risk business status.
+Companies with exceptionally high chargeback ratios may even lose their processing privileges entirely.

-Unfortunately, even chargebacks a merchant wins are still counted against their ratio.
+Unfortunately, even chargebacks a company wins are still counted against their ratio.

 Credit Card Fraud

-Types of credit card fraud include identity theft, identity assumption and fraud sprees.
-Fraudsters may obtain a victim’s credit card data by buying the information on the deep web, by using skimmers at gas station pumps, or through corporate data breaches.
+Types of credit card fraud include identity theft, CNP fraud and ATO fraud.
+Fraudsters may obtain a victim’s credit card data by buying the information on the dark web, by using skimmers at gas station pumps or through corporate data breaches.

-E-commerce has made it even easier for fraudsters to use this stolen data, and the average merchant experiences 206 successful fraudulent transactions monthly, with the average transaction value being $146.
-The true cost of credit card fraud for merchants is more than just the cost of lost merchandise — it also includes lost profits, bank fees and chargeback costs.
+Ecommerce has made it even easier for fraudsters to use this stolen data, and credit card fraud rose by 44.7% between 2019 and 2021 with 393,207 fraud reports.
+The true cost of credit card fraud for businesses is more than just the cost of lost merchandise — it also includes lost profits, bank fees and chargeback costs.

-The dark web (also known as the dark net, deep net and deep web), is a hidden part of the worldwideweb that’s not indexed by traditional search engines like Google.
-Dark web sites use a layered network structure to encrypt web traffic within multiple layers and bounce traffic to random computers worldwide.
+The dark web (also known as the deep web) is a hidden part of the World Wide Web that’s not indexed by traditional search engines like Google.
+Dark websites use a layered network structure to encrypt web traffic within multiple layers and bounce traffic to random computers worldwide.
 Each bounce removes a layer of encryption, preventing anyone from matching the traffic’s origin with its destination.

 A surprising variety of goods and services are available for purchase on the dark web, like credit card numbers, fake college degrees, contract killers, stolen Social Security numbers and more.

-While there are an estimated 1 billion indexed pages on the Internet (based on 2001 research), there are an estimated – and astonishing – 550 billion pages on the dark web.
+While there are an estimated 3.66 billion indexed pages on the internet, there are an estimated—and astonishing—7,500 TB of information on the deep web.

 Breaches can occur through weak passwords, determined hackers, phishing attacks, missing software patches and more.
-Data breaches don’t have to be big events like 2017’s Equifax breach.
+Data breaches don’t have to be big events like the Facebook breach.
 They can happen simply as a result of an unauthorized employee watching an authorized employee enter login credentials to a secure site.

 Deep learning, a collection of machine learning techniques, is a multilayered approach to learning that lets human analysts feed a learning algorithm and vast amounts of data to a computer and then has the computer teach itself how to make decisions about that data.